AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

 .. container:: animate 1-

-   - Add a full functional contract to procedure :ada:`Swap` and prove it.
+   - Add a full functional contract to procedure :ada:`Swap` and prove it

 .. container:: animate 2-